WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who did you help this week?

 * engage@turing students onboarding and answering questions - meeting booked for weds 1pm to go through github repos.
+  * KW: SO delighted with this!! :heart_eyes:

 #### Who helped you this week?

 * ME - suggested we have a co-working session to help us focus on the papers we are writing.
+  * KW: So good!
+Maybe IKG and GA could be included if that didn't distract too much.

 #### What did you achieve?

 * Community management - meeting announcements and notes, shared code folder, meeting organisation.
 * Student onboarding.
 * First draft of Authorship chapter is nearly done and also spoke to IB.
+  * KW: Ooooooh - I'm so excited about this 🙏
+    And MS is also thinking about authorship _of_ The Turing Way so good to make sure those sections are harmonised.
+  * And FN?
 * SSI interview

 #### What did you struggle with?